 The Colorado Contraband Forfeiture Act (C.R.S.
 16-13-501 to 511) addresses the accounting for proceeds from the seizure of contraband.
 These funds must be used for the specific purpose of law enforcement activities.
 While these proceeds are exempt from the appropriation process, they are subject to Local Government Audit Law (C.R.S.
 29-1-601 to 608).
-For the year ended December 31, 2019 no proceeds were received by the Town and as such are not included in the Town's audited financial statements.
+For the year ended December 31, 2021 no proceeds were received by the Town and as such are not included in the Town's audited financial statements.

-NOTE 11 - SUBSEQUENT EVENTS
+NOTE 10 - SUBSEOUENT EVENTS

-Management has evaluated events subsequent to December 31, 2019 through the issuance date of this report.
-In early 2020 a worldwide pandemic arose caused by the coronavirus Covid-19 which has negatively impacted the general operations of the Town during the first several months of 2020.
+Management has evaluated events subsequent to December 31, 2021 through the issuance date of this report.
+In early 2020 a worldwide pandemic arose caused by the coronavirus Covid-19 and is ongoing into 2021, which has impacted the general operations of the Town.
 The Town's management and Town Council has acknowledged the threat of the coronavirus; however, the long-term impact on operations is currently unknown as of the date of the auditor's report.
 There have been no additional material events noted during this period that would impact the result reflected in this report or the Town's results going forward.